polsevev/mtgsearch/README.md

     - This function will find all cards with converted mana cost more than the Integer provided as input
 3. (`CmcEQ` Int)
     - This function will find all cards with converted mana cost equal to the Integer
+3. (`CmcLTEQ` Int)
+    - This function will find all cards with converted mana cost less than or equal to the Integer
+3. (`CmcMTEQ` Int)
+    - This function will find all cards with converted mana cost less than or equal to the Integer
 4. (`SuperType` String)
     - This function will find all cards with the String value in its type_field.
     - NOTE: It is recommended to only use one word at a time and rather use set operators for better matching
+5. (`NotSuperType` String)
+    - This function will find all cards not containing the String value in its typefield
+    - NOTE: It is recommended to only use one word at a time and rather use set operators for better matching
-5. (`Color` Char)
+5. (`Color` String)
-    - This function allows to find all cards of specific color.
+    - This function allows to find all cards containing specific color/colors.
     - VALID INPUT: [W,R,G,B,U] where U = Blue and B = Black
+    - EX: a valid query is (Color WRG) fill find all cards that are White, Red and Black

 ## Avalible Operators:
 1. left `intersect` right